Software-Solutions-Australia/Hypetrigger-Companion/README.md

 * Change marker (OSD) position from the settings to meet your needs.

+* Text to Regex conversion tool with Copy to Cliploard button.

 * Installer includes a Hypetrigger config file and Tensorflow data.

-* Less than 100MB in size and uses only a small amount of memory.

 * Option to run at Windows startup (can be enabled in settings).